Steam Beer Today and of the Pre-Fritz Maytag era

 Cluster apparently derived from a cross-breeding of wild American hops and a variety(ies) brought from Europe by British or Dutch settlers.

-In 1903, much steam beer was krausened as well, meaning some freshly fermenting beer was added to clarified, fully-fermented beer to make a final, strong carbonation and add a fresh note.
+In 1903, steam beer was krausened as well, meaning some freshly fermenting beer was added to clarified, fully-fermented beer to make a final, strong carbonation and add a fresh note.
+This is mentioned in the 1903 article, the Krausening was added to the keg in which full-fermented beer was then racked.

 So that was then, for steam beer generally.